weewx/weewx/docs_src/quickstarts/git.md

 !!!
 Note
     Not all browsers understand the tilde ("`~`") mark.
-You may have to substitute an explicit path to your home directory.
+You may have to substitute an explicit path to your home directory, for example, `file:///home/jackhandy` instead of `~`.

 If you have problems, check the system log for entries from `weewxd`.